Home Violent Crimes Robbery

 Robbery is distinguished from other theft crimes by the use of “force or fear.”
 For purposes of a robbery, “force” means using physical force.
 The use of fear means inducing the fear of injury to:

-• the victim him or herself
+• the victim themself

 • a family member or loved one of the victim